-The Rotary Club's current major community project is to facilitate the development of a Nature Play Park at Boongaree in North St Berry.
-The nature playground is endorsed by both the community of Berry and the Shoalhaven City Council.
+The Rotary Club's recently completed major community project was to develop the Rotary Nature Play Park at Boongaree in North St Berry.
+It opened 22 January 2022.

 Rotary Club's Vision

-The Club’s vision is to develop an exciting place for all ages and abilities to play, exercise and to have fun, plus to develop an attraction for business and tourism that encourages young families to visit Berry.
+The Club’s vision was to develop an exciting place for all ages and abilities to play, exercise and to have fun.

 The Market Fair Day on 4 December 2005 at the Alexander Street entrance to the Berry Showgrounds was the chosen time and place for the ceremony to mark the burial of the Berry community’s time capsule.

 Sealed with a concrete slab and plaque, the 1.8 metre long stainless steel cylinder represents a recording of personal messages, photos and history for the many families and individuals who purchased an envelope for their items to be placed into the time capsule.

 The time capsule was an idea of the Club to mark the 100th Anniversary of the founding of Rotary International, and is intended to be opened on the 4th December 2030.

 Each item in the capsule was individually vacuum sealed with all contents recorded in a ledger that was handed over to the Berry Museum for safekeeping.

 Another major community project conducted by the Club in 2013 was the construction of a shared pathway from Pullman St to the Berry Hospital.